aseragmw/SahhaBiomarkers/README.md

-# Sahha App
+# Sahha Biomarkers App

 ### Overview

-The **Sahha App** is a health and wellbeing monitoring tool that collects data from the user's device and analyzes it using **Sahha AI models**.
+The **Sahha Biomarkers App** is a health and wellbeing monitoring tool that collects data from the user's device and analyzes it using **Sahha AI models**.
 It provides users with key insights into their **sleep patterns**, **mental wellbeing**, **physical activity**, and more.
 By delivering scores and detailed biomarker information, users can better understand and track their health.

 ### Features